tsatria03/CookyCraze/docks/readme.txt

 Each achievement has a name, a description, and a hint that tells you what you need to do to unlock it.

 Achievements are shown in a dedicated menu accessible from the main game interface.
-The menu is organised into seven categories: baking, baking slots manager, economy, events, blackjack, slot machine, and quests.
+The menu is organised into eight categories: baking, baking slots manager, economy, events, blackjack, slot machine, lottery, and quests.
 Each category label shows how many achievements it contains.
 The main menu shows how many you have unlocked out of the total across all categories.